open-quantum-safe/liboqs-cpp/README.md

 Building on Windows
 --------------------------------

 We provide CMake support for Visual Studio.
-For comprehensive details about using [CMake](http://www.cmake.org/) with [Visual Studio](https://github.com/vsoftco/qpp/tree/master/VisualStudio) please read [this page](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019).
+We recommend using Visual Studio 2017 or later (preferably Visual Studio 2019).
+For comprehensive details about using CMake with Visual Studio please read [this page](https://docs.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=vs-2019).

 In addition, a Visual Studio 2017 solution containing both key encapsulation and signature examples from [`examples`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/examples) as two separate projects is provided in the [`VisualStudio`](https://github.com/open-quantum-safe/liboqs-cpp/tree/master/VisualStudio) folder.
 Building instructions: